paulgriffiths/curses_games/timer_game_engine/README.md

 What is it?
 -----------

-**timer_game_engine** is a curses-based framework for writing games which:
+**timer_game_engine** is a curses-based framework for writing games where:
-- the game and display regularly updates at a specified time interval; and
+- the game and display regularly update at a specified time interval; and
 - the game can receive keyboard input at any time.

 The rationale for providing this framework is twofold.
 Firstly, to